DanieleFalanga/Network_Infrastructures/Polverini/1.Optical Network/Optical Network.md

 Most functions of the network are implemented in a centralized manner by a hierarchy of management systems.

-Due to latency, some management functions are performed in a decentralized manner like: responding to failures and setting up/taking down connetions)
+Due to latency, some management functions are performed in a decentralized manner like: responding to failures and setting up/taking down connections)

-During lightpath setup client layers can specify to the optical layer the following services:
+During light-path setup client layers can specify to the optical layer the following services:
 - The endpoints to interconnect
 - The amount of bandwidth that is required
 - It can specify if an adaption function is needed